 How to claim the credit.
-Any biodiesel mixture credit must first be taken against all of your taxable fuel liability on Form 720.
-Any excess credit may be taken on Schedule C (Form 720), Form 8849, Form 4136, or Form 8864.
-See Notice 2005-4 for more information.
+Any biodiesel mixture credit must first be taken on Schedule C to reduce your taxable fuel liability for gasoline, diesel fuel, and kerosene reported on Form 720.
+Any excess credit may be taken on Schedule C (Form 720), Schedule 3 (Form 8849), Form 4136, or Form 8864.
+See Notices 2005-4 and 2005-62 for more information.

 Separation or failure to use as fuel.
-If the credit applied to biodiesel used in the production of a mixture, and you later separate the biodiesel from the mixture or do not use the mixture as fuel, you must pay a tax equal to the credit.
+If the credit is applied to biodiesel used in the production of a mixture and you later separate the biodiesel from the mixture or do not use the mixture as fuel, you must pay a tax equal to the credit.
 Report this tax on Form 720.